mkhanyisig/Gamefam-Analytics/Readme.md

 ## Resetting and Seeding Database

-To populate the database with some initial data, you can use Laravel's seeder functionality
+To populate the database with some initial data, you can use Laravel's seeder functionality.

 ```
-docker-compose exec backend php artisan db:seed
+docker-compose exec laravel_sail_app_backend php artisan db:seed
 ```

 ## Running Tests

-To run PHPUnit tests for the backend:
+Invoke tests on container via:

 ```
- docker-compose exec backend ./vendor/bin/phpunit
+ docker-compose exec laravel_sail_app_backend php artisan test
 ```